A Historical Look

 In 1977, the hospital assumed operations of the Crittenden County Emergency Medical Service.
 Marion Home Health Agency was purchased in 1986.
 The Hospital then purchased Salem Nursing Home in 1988 and Crittenden County Convalescent Center in 1996 from a group of local physicians.
 In 1994, the hospital corporation changed its name to Crittenden Health Systems to more closely reflect the array of services offered.
 In 1998, a new facility was built behind Crittenden County Convalescent Center to provide state-of-the-art laundry services.
 In 2000, a building was added to the main campus for our specialty clinics.
 As the focus for healthcare changed, Crittenden Health Systems released the nursing homes and redirected our efforts on acute care medicine.
 In 2018, the Board of Crittenden Health Systems sold the operations and facilities to Rural Hospital Group - Consolidated and became Crittenden Community Hospital, LLG,

-Today, Crittenden Community Hospital includes the hospital, a home health agency, emergency services facility, a specialty clinic, a primary care clinic and Burkhart Rural Health Clinic.
-A broad range of medical, surgical, and ancillary services is available, with the latest in medical technology and expertise.
-Services include physical and occupational therapy, inpatient and outpatient surgery, x-ray, CT scanning, MRI, nuclear medicine, echocardiogram, bone density, stress tests, sleep studies, ultrasound, ACR mammography, laboratory, pharmacy, home health, cardiac rehab, and emergency services.
+Today, Crittenden Community Hospital includes the hospital, Marion Home Health Agency, 24-hour emergency services, Marion Family Practice Clinic, Fredonia Family Care, Surgery Center, and multiple specialty clinics.
+A broad range of medical, surgical, and ancillary services are available, with the latest in medical technology and expertise.
+Services include physical and occupational therapy, inpatient and outpatient surgery, x-ray, CT scanning, MRI, nuclear medicine, echocardiogram, bone density, stress tests, sleep studies, ultrasound, ACR mammography, laboratory, pharmacy, home health, cardiac and pulmonary rehab, and emergency services.

 Our goal has always been to make our patients healthier through caring service.